Her Name is Leslie Knope, and She is Breaking Barriers for Women in Politics

 Where men have the ability to be ignorant of the ways their gender identity can manifest in power, privilege, and entitlement, women tend to be hyper-aware of their gender identity as a factor of and burden to their political campaigns.

-As a factor of their campaigns, women are more likely to understand their election as being a success not only for them but for those who share their feminine gender identity.
-Women are very aware of those who have proceeded them and how their achievements will impact the opportunities available to the women who follow.
+As a factor of their campaigns, women are more likely to understand their election as a success for them and those who share their feminine gender identity.
+Women are very aware of those who have preceded them and how their achievements will impact the opportunities available to the women who follow.
 We see Leslie acknowledge this fact several times through the show's run, noting both the female role models whose footsteps she aspires to follow and that her achievements are a "win for all womankind" her losses, in her mind, a failure on her part to advance feminism.

 This additional pressure to present and be perfect not just to represent yourself or your party but your entire gender can be overbearing and discourage women from pursuing politics in a way that men never need to consider.